wakaru44/python_benforder/README.rst

 A small python CLI tool to check the bendfordness of a bunch of numbers

+Learn more about Benford's Law [Here on youtube](https://www.youtube.com/watch?v=XXjlR2OK1kM)

+This script will take a list of numbers (of a few orders of magnitude of size)

 * Free software: GNU General Public License v3
 * Documentation: https://python-benforder.readthedocs.io.